 How Often to Clean Bathroom Exhaust Fan?

-Continuous usage of bathroom exhaust fans attracts moisture which can result in mold and mildew formation.
-If so, consider cleaning every 3 months.
+Continuous usage of a bathroom exhaust fan will attract more moisture and dust which can result in mold and mildew formation.
+If you tend to keep your bathroom fan running a lot, consider cleaning it every 3 months.

 Failing to clean your bathroom fan regularly will impact its performance greatly.
 Make this part of a seasonal cleaning regimen.
 See my latest post on useful bathroom cleaning hacks for more great ideas!